kmhcreative/list-media/ReadMe.md

 Make sure that the attachment you have uploaded into the **Media Library** has been attached to the page the shortcode has been placed on.
 In the case of Posts, check you have assigned a category and your shortcode syntax is correct.

 ## Changelog
+_1.4.2_
+* Fixed warning if there is no array index 1 for file type

 _1.4.1_
 * Added support for MemberPress Courses
 * Updated stylesheet to CSS3